Come for the trash talk, stay for the competition: Baseball players use fantasy obsession to help those in need.

 2020 ScheduleAll times ET

-Scandals, scapegoats, superstars and, yes, the Yankees.
+The finale of the pandemic-shortened 2020 season goes up against the scandals, scapegoats, superstars and, yes, the Yankees of the past.
 Sam Miller judges every October since 1903.

 Jesse Rogers joins Buster to discuss Justin Turner refusing to stay isolated during the postgame celebration, his take on the Blake Snell situation after covering the Rays during the World Series and free agency already looking ugly for the players (8:15).
 Then, Tim Kurkjian hops on to talk about the wackiest season ever, giving credit to the teams for adapting to an usual lifestyle while playing, their concern for the sport and if Turner will be suspended (22:33).
 Next, Hembo stops by to be the only person in civilization to defend Kevin Cash (35:14).
 And finally, Todd Radom administers the last quiz of the season (42:31).